 Navratri Day 8 (Mahagauri)

-On the 8th day of Navratri let’s explore an unique secret of Devi’s character hidden in the title ‘Mahapralaya Sakshini’.
-Also let’s explore why Parama:shiva is NOT a destroyer and the different types of Pralaya/Laya (dissolution or creation).
+On the 8th day of Navratri let’s explore an unique secret of Devi’s role in creation and its dissolution hidden in the title ‘Mahapralaya Sakshini’.

-When a mother notices, the child ignoring studies or proper behavior, she watches, warns but also waits patiently up to a point, let’s say till the grades show up.
-Now the child needs to understand the severity of studies and good behavior, however, she doesn’t necessarily take matters into Her own hands, nor will she throw a blind eye towards Her child’s mischief.
-She discusses with the child’s father and sparks a momentary anger in him, at the same time she stands very vigilant to make sure that anger is in check, and jumps in if she senses any likelihood of risk.
-Later she soothes Her child by explaining the father love and also tried to calm Her husband telling him not to carry his anger since the child is just a child, delicate, young and yet to learn.
+When a mother notices her child ignoring studies or proper behavior, she watches, warns but also waits patiently up to a certain point, let’s say till the grades show up.
+Now the child needs to understand the severity of good behavior, however, she doesn’t necessarily take matters into Her own hands, nor will she throw a blind eye towards Her child’s behavior.
+She discusses with the child’s father and sparks a wave of momentary anger in him, at the same time she stands very vigilant to make sure that the situation is in check, and jumps-in if she senses any likelihood of risk.
+Later she soothes Her child by explaining the father’s love and also tried to calm Her husband telling him not to carry his anger since the child is just a child, delicate and young and yet to learn.
 She makes sure to bring out Her husband’s affection back, so as to pamper, console and express their love towards the child.
-She explains to the child that their anger was momentary and towards the well-being.
-It’s to be carefully noticed that the mother’s nature in this event is to both trigger the event and also stand witness to the anger.
-She herself doesn’t necessarily take matters into Her own hands, at the same time doesn’t lose Her composure.
+She explains to the child that their reactions were momentary and towards the well-being of the child.
+It’s to be carefully noticed that the mother’s nature in this event is to both trigger the event and also stand witness to it.
+She herself doesn’t necessarily take matters into Her own hands, at the same time, she doesn’t lose Her composure.
 It’s certain that this scenario might bring back many of our own nostalgic memories from childhood.

 “पुरुषार्थप्रदा पूर्णा भोगिनी भुवनेश्वरी ।”